mitmplay/mitm-play/README.md

   * `css`
   * `js`

-The distribution contains sample Mitm to google search and twitter
+The distribution include sample MITM route to google search and twitter

 Sample built in route(s)
 ```js